This article introduces the datasets we maintain for search analyses:

 Standard Search Aggregates

-We report five types of searches in our search datasets:
+We report nine types of searches in our search datasets:

 sap column counts all SAP (or direct) searches.